pypingou/kittybenchmark/README.rst

 Usage:
 ------

-Clone this repository
+Clone this repository:
  git clone https://github.com/pypingou/kittybenchmark.git

-Have the dependencies installed or make a symbolic link to the kittystore module. ln -s ../kittystore/kittystore .
+Have the dependencies installed or make a symbolic link to the kittystore module: ln -s ../kittystore/kittystore .

-Adjust the tests.py file.
+Adjust the tests.py file:
  At the top of the file, adjust the lines 12 (URL) and 14 (MG_STORE), replace the dummy information with the real information needed to connect to the databases.